 But, you don’t need to wait until the building is open – the transformation has already begun with a number of upskilling opportunities available for the manufacturing and engineering community.

-Opening in the new flagship facility, the state-of-the-art Digital Factory will be a specialist technology centre built to enable a fully-connected digital manufacturing environment.
+Opening in 2023, this new state-of-the-art Digital Factory will be a specialist technology centre built to enable a fully-connected digital manufacturing environment.